Loxodes: Geotaxis

 Both genera in the family Loxodidae have organelles known as Müller (or Müllerian) vesicles, which are involved in the sensing of gravity.
-They are about 7 µm across, and contain a membrane-covered mineral body known as a statolith.
+They are about 7 μm across, and contain a membrane-covered mineral body known as a statolith.
 In Loxodes, the statolith is mostly composed of barium salts, compared to Remanella, where they are mostly strontium.
 Its structure and function resembles the statocyst of some animals.
-Loxodes uses its Müller's vesicle to distinguish between up and down (geotaxis or gravitaxis), which it uses as a stimulus in addition to the oxygen concentration to orient itself in the water column.
+These vesicles are located on the dorsal rim on the left side of the cell in the cytoplasm and range in number from 2 to as many as 60.
+The vesicle is associated with basal granules, with one granule attached by cilia to the Müller vesicle like a stalk.
+It is thought that movement of the barium grain inside the vesicle is perceived by the cilia, allowing Loxodes to distinguish between up and down (geotaxis or gravitaxis), which it uses as a stimulus in addition to the oxygen concentration to orient itself in the water column.
 When oxygen concentrations are high, Loxodes tends to swim downwards, and vice versa.

+Pigmentocysts

+Loxodes have also been shown to contain yellow-brown pigment granules that are thought to act as photoreceptors that perceive increased light.
+Research has linked light perception in Loxodes with the partial pressure of O2.
+Loxodes are thought to integrate light perception with geotaxis to position themselves in the water column.

+The pigment granules have also been demonstrated to act as extrusomes that contain defence toxins.
+In addition to the experiments with S. sphagnetorum discussed above, Loxodes have been shown to release the contents of the pigment granules when they are attacked by the predatory ciliate Dileptus.
+Furthermore, it has been experimentally demonstrated that the contents of the granules damage the proboscis of Dileptus and can even be fatal.

 Genetic code

-Loxodes uses a variant of the standard genetic code, where the stop codons UAA and UAG have been reassigned to the amino acid glutamine.
+Recent research has shown that members of the Loxodidae family, of which Loxodes is one of two genera, use a variation of the standard genetic code where the stop codons have alternate uses.
+UAA and UAG incorporate glutamine, and UGA is assigned to tryptophan or as a stop codon.
 This variant code is also used by other ciliates.